frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 5
 ```

 As we can see, it's a data containing information about European countries and their populations.
-Also, it's easy to notice that there are two fields having a relation based on a country's identifier.
+Also, it's easy to notice that there are two fields having a relationship based on a country's identifier.

 ## Describing data

-First at all, we're going to describe our dataset.
-Frictionless uses powerfull [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
+First of all, we're going to describe our dataset.
+Frictionless uses powerful [Frictionless Data Specifications](https://specs.frictionlessdata.io/).
 They are very handy to describe:
 - a data table - [Table Schema](https://specs.frictionlessdata.io/table-schema/)
 - a data resource - [Data Resource](https://specs.frictionlessdata.io/data-resource/)
 - a data package - [Data Package](https://specs.frictionlessdata.io/data-package/)